hl7dk/dk-smart/input/pagecontent/index.md

+<p class="dragon"><strong>THESE ARE VERY EARLY DRAFTS</strong> THIS IS NOT AN AUTHORIZED PUBLICATION</p>

-### Welcome to the Finnish SMART App Launch Specification
+### Welcome to the Danish SMART App Launch Specification

-This is the Finnish implementation guide for the SMART App Launch mechanism.
+This is the Danish implementation guide for the SMART App Launch mechanism.

 {% include cross-version-analysis-inline.xhtml %}